Turkey's airforce bombs PKK sites in Duhok

 Category: Kurdistan

-Shafaq News/ Turkey's warplanes reportedly bombarded sites of the Kurdistan Workers Party (PKK) inside the territory of the Kurdistan Region earlier today, Tuesday.
+Shafaq News/ Turkey's warplanes reportedly bombarded sites of the Kurdistan Workers Party (PKK) inside the territory of the Kurdistan Region today, Sunday.

-A security source told Shafaq News Agency that the bombardment mainly targeted the PKK sites on Mount Matin that overlooks Amedi district, north of Duhok.
+A security source told Shafaq News Agency that the bombardment mainly targeted the PKK sites in Kani Masi district, north of Duhok.

-Yesterday, Turkish aircraft bombarded two sites that are believed to be PKK headquarters, north of Erbil and Duhok.
+Residents of the area shared with Shafaq News agency footage showing smoke plumes rising from the targeted sites.

 related